RFJHaans/topicmodeling/Code/2018/Formatted code 2018.md

 ```

 ### LDA: Running the model
 Please see the PDW from last year for some more information on the basic models.
+It can be found <a href="https://github.com/RFJHaans/topicmodeling/blob/master/Code/2017/Formatted%20code%202017.md">here</a>
 ```Rscript
 # We first fix the random seed for future replication.
 SEED <- 123456789